UBC-MDS/MDS_Winery_Dashboard/proposal.md

 ### Section 1: Motivation and Purpose

-Our role: Data Science Team Hired at Vancouver Winery
+Our role: Data Science Team Hired by Vancouver Winery

 Target audience: Customers Coming for Wine Tasting